-If you cannot come in to our office anytime soon or the wire is extremely bothersome, give us a call so we may schedule an appointment to clip your wire.
+If you’re not scheduled to come into our office soon or the wire is extremely bothersome, give us a call so we may schedule an appointment to clip your wire.

 What if I Have a Broken Bracket?

 The best thing to do if a bracket breaks or comes loose is contact our office.
-Dr. Boyd will want to examine your mouth and decide the best approach to fix your bracket.
+Dr. Boyd, Dr. Scott, and Dr. Reb will want to examine your mouth and decide the best approach to fix your bracket.
 If you are unable to get to our office right away, you can do a quick fix by using sterile tweezers to slide the bracket until it is between the teeth.
 Turn the bracket back to the correct position and place it back on the center of the tooth.
 Remember this is just a temporary fix.
-It is best to see Dr. Boyd as soon as possible.
+It is best to see Dr. Boyd, Dr. Scott, and Dr. Reb as soon as possible.

 Should you experience a direct injury to your mouth and or teeth , it is imperative to immediately ice the injured area and contact your general dentist as soon as possible, whether you are undergoing orthodontic treatment or not.
-An x-ray of the involved tooth (or teeth) is usually needed to determine the extent of the injury.
+A digital image of the involved tooth (or teeth) is usually needed to determine the extent of the injury.
 If a tooth has been displaced, knocked out, or fractured, it is best to contact your family dentist first, since we may not have the necessary materials or anesthesia required to treat these injuries.
-If t appliances are dislodged or displaced, we will need to replace or adjust them after have seen your general dentist, depending upon the comfort level of the patient.
+If the appliances are dislodged or displaced, we will need to replace or adjust them after you have seen your general dentist, depending upon the comfort level of the patient.
 Please call our office to schedule an appointment.

 After Office Hours